morea-framework/morea-framework.github.io/src/userguide.md

 <img src="images/ics314-schedule-page.png" width="600px" class="img-responsive"/>

-This page is implemented using a [Google Calendar](http://www.google.com/calendar) that is displayed in the page using the [JQuery FullCalendar plugin](http://arshaw.com/fullcalendar/docs/google_calendar/).

-Implementing this involves several steps.
+There are lots of different ways to embed a calendar of events.
+In this case, the page is implemented using a [Google Calendar](http://www.google.com/calendar) that is displayed in the page using the [JQuery FullCalendar plugin](http://arshaw.com/fullcalendar/docs/google_calendar/).
+Implementing this approach involves several steps.

 **Step 1.
-Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps.
-Note that you want to use '\*.github.io/\*' in the "Referrers" field.
+Create a Google API key.**  See the [FullCalendar Google Calendar API key documentation](http://fullcalendar.io/docs/google_calendar/) for the steps you need to take to do this.
+For the referrers field, a good approach is to restrict the websites to your github.io sites.
+For example, if your github username is 'philipmjohnson', then the referrers field should be: 'philipmjohnson.github.io/\*'.
+That means that you can use the same API key for all your Morea sites, and also that others can't use your API key.

 **Step 2.
 Download FullCalendar and install in your Morea site.**  One way is to create a directory called 'js' and put all my JavaScript libraries in there.
 For example, see the [ICS 314 js directory](https://github.com/philipmjohnson/ics314f13/tree/master/src/js).